Electronic Pages Die Homepage der Familie Beis

 Anyway, the ADC should always be installed into a well shielding enclosure!

-The front panel is manufactured by Schaeffer AG (in Europe) and is available in the US from Front Panel Express, LLC, too.
-You need the design files for the front and the rear panel, then you just have to send it to the manufacturer and you'll get a perfectly milled and engraved front panel, as the photos show.
-You may also modify the design file with the front panel design software "Front Panel Designer" German or English (it's free and very convenient) so that it fits to other enclosure of your choice.
+The front and the rear panels shown above are manufactured by Schaeffer AG (in Europe) and are available in the US from Front Panel Express, LLC, too.
+You need the design files for these panels, then you just have to send them to the manufacturer and you'll get a perfectly milled and engraved panels, as the photos show.
+You may also modify the design files with the front panel design software "Front Panel Designer" German, English or French (it's free and very convenient) so that it fits to other enclosure of your choice.

 All companies mentioned above have international branches, e.g. in the USA.